 Joe is steadfastly loyal to the Christian Brothers whom he credits with motivating and inspiring his eventual career in educational leadership.
 “The Christian Brothers during my West Catholic High School years believed in me and supported me at a time when off the streets of Philadelphia I desperately needed positive mentoring.
 Ultimately, more Christian Brothers influence at La Salle College (not then a university) became the academic model for my egalitarian philosophy of education to believe in every young person no matter what his or her background or baggage.”
 Said Batory.
 “It is that Christian Brothers modus operandi that inspired and motivated me throughout my successful career and still imprints my educational beliefs today.
 I will always be grateful!”

 Outside his world of work, Joe has been active for 30 years in the world’s premier humanitarian organization, Rotary International.
 Joe was a member of Upper Darby’s Rotary club for many years and in 2006 joined the Philadelphia Rotary where he became the President of the Rotary Club of Philadelphia during its Centennial year (2011).
 Joe has received Rotary International’s highest award for meritorious service in recognition of his efforts in sending eight area scholars overseas with fully funded Rotary scholarships.
-In the past seven years, Joe and his wife have also been the host Rotary contacts for 23 visiting Rotary scholars from seven different countries.
+In the past seven years, Joe and his wife have also been the host Rotary contacts for 23 visiting Rotary university scholars from seven different countries.
+Joe was also instrumental in the achievement of four fully subsidized Rotary Peace Fellowships, two awarded to Philadelphia police officers and two won by Philadelphia assistant district attorneys.
 He also managed a public image billboard advertising campaign stressing Rotary’s humanitarian outreach along Philadelphia area highways which was worth one million dollars over four years.